|Colors:||Blue, black, chocolate, fawn, cream, lilac, cinnamon, red|

 The Oriental Longhair cat is an elegant-looking cat with a lovable, easy-going personality.
 Their distinct appearance makes them an eye-catching pet, but looks aren’t everything that this cat breed has going for them.
 Their personalities are unique too.
 If you’re looking to add a feline addition to your family, the Oriental Longhair may be perfect.

 The Oriental Longhair cat is a relatively rare breed.
 Unfortunately, this means kittens aren’t cheap.
-If you are obtaining an Oriental Longhair kitten from a reputable breeder, you can expect to pay between $600 and $1,200.
-Cats from show-quality bloodlines may cost even more.
+Cats from show-quality bloodlines may have even higher price tags.

 1. Oriental cats come in more pattern and color combinations than any other cat breed.